railwayapp/docs/src/docs/guides/deployment-actions.md

 This will create an new deployment with the exact same code and build/deploy configuration.

+*Note: To trigger a deployment from the latest commit, use the Command Pallette: `CMD + K` -> "Deploy Latest Commit".
+This will deploy the latest commit from the **Default** branch in GitHub.*

+*Currently, there is no way to force a deploy from a branch other than the Default without [connecting it in your service settings](/guides/github-autodeploys#configure-the-github-branch-for-deployment-triggers).*

 ## Cancel

 Users can cancel deployments in progress by clicking the three dots at the end